kritdev/spring-boot-with-angular/README.md

 #### 1. Prerequisite
 - Checkout [spring-boot-with-angular](https://github.com/kritdev/spring-boot-with-angular/tree/spring-boot-with-angular) branch.
 - Install MySQL Database.
 And create an empty database (default name is sample).
-(The database configuration can be changed in app-server/src/main/resources/application.properties)
+(The database configuration can be changed in app-server/src/main/resources/application.properties).
+Then fix package name in each files.

 #### 2. app-server
 - Copy security folder of this app-server from this branch into the project (src/main/java/com/example/appserver/security)